 Transformed lymphoma can be difficult to treat but treatment options are improving all the time.
 Many people can be successfully treated.

 Your individual outlook varies greatly depending on your individual circumstances.
 Your medical team are best placed to advise you on your outlook.
-They can use the results of your tests and other individual factors (for example, your age, the exact type of lymphoma you have and what treatment you’ve already had) to help them judge how likely you are to respond to a particular treatment.
+They can use the results of your tests and other individual factors (for example, your age and general health, the exact type of lymphoma you have and what treatment you’ve already had) to help them judge how likely you are to respond to a particular treatment.

 Back to top